goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/demo_server.md

-# Demo Server Guide
+# Test Harbor with the Demo Server

 **Important!**
- - Please note that this demo server is **ONLY** for your trial of Harbor functionalities.
+ - Please note that this demo server is **ONLY** for experimenting with functionality.
  - Please **DO NOT** upload any sensitive images to this server.
+ - This is **NOT** a production environment and we are not responsible for any loss of data, functionality, or service.
  - We will **CLEAN AND RESET** the server every **TWO Days**.
  - You can only experience the non-admin functionalities on this server.
 Please follow the **[Installation Guide](installation_guide.md)** to set up a Harbor server to try more advanced features.
  - Please do not push large images(>100MB) as the server has limited storage.